MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### startsWith

 Check whether a string starts with a specific substring.
-Return true when the substring is found, or return false when not found.
+Return `true` if the substring is found, or return `false` if not found.
 This function is not case-sensitive.

 ```
 startsWith('<text>', '<searchText>')